Cubs vs. Guardians Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has 13 doubles, two triples, nine home runs, 39 walks and 35 RBI (79 total hits).
-He has swiped four bases.
+- Dansby Swanson has recorded 80 hits with 14 doubles, two triples, nine home runs and 39 walks.
+He has driven in 35 runs with four stolen bases.

 Swanson Recent Games